The Year End is Fast Approaching. Is it Time for Your Law Firm’s Wellness Exam?

 Managing your clients and firm is more than a full time job, and things seem to get more hectic every month as your business grows.
-While you’re busy running the business, others are making decisions regarding processes, people and systems.
-Even what may be considered a trivial operational decision could lead to errors that cost time, money, reputation and even your livelihood.
+While you’re busy running the firm, others are making decisions regarding processes, people and systems.
+Even what may be considered a trivial operational decision could lead to errors that cost time, money, client relationships, reputation and even your livelihood.

 Given that many insurance policies renew at the end of the year, it’s time to think about a Practice Management Review (or audit) – like an annual physical exam for your law firm.

 The importance of an annual law firm business practices review.